jlchan/StartUpDG.jl/docs/src/mesh_usage.md

 ## Creating a simple uniform mesh

-For convenience, simple uniform meshes are included in the
+For convenience, simple uniform meshes are included in with `StartUpDG.jl`.

-## Generating meshes
+### Meshes for complex geometries

 Unstructured meshes for more complex geometries can be generated using external packages.
 For example, `TriangleMesh.jl`